SWoto/nfuse-lora/README.md

 cd nfuse-lora
 chmod +x *.sh
 ```
+3. In the `start.sh` file, change the `SX1301_RESET_BCM_PIN` value to the Reset Pin number of your board.

-3. Next run the to start the install process
+4. Next run the to start the install process
 ```bash
 ./install.sh
 ```